mcaroba/turbogap/README.md

     git clone --recursive http://github.com/mcaroba/turbogap.git /turbogap/source/directory

 Where `/turbogap/source/directory` is the directory where you're putting the **TurboGAP** source code.
-To build the **TubogGAP** binary and library, edit the `Makefile` to fit your system and just type
+To build the **TubogGAP** binary and library, you need to provide a `Makefile` with the appropriate options for your system.
+A list of example makefiles is provided under the `makefiles/` directory.
+You can copy (and edit, as needed) the `Makefile` that best fits your system, e.g.,

+    cp makefiles/Makefile.Ubuntu_gfortran_mpi Makefile

+After a `Makefile` is provided, to build the code just type

     make